NREL/grapinator/README.md

 ### Demo

-A demo [sqlite database](db/README.md) has been provided using the classic Northwind db.
-The grapinator [schema definition file](grapinator/resources/northwind_schema.dct) for this demo has been configured for this database.
+A [sqlite database](db/README.md) has been provided using the classic demo Northwind db.
+A grapinator [schema definition file](grapinator/resources/northwind_schema.dct) for this demo has been configured for this database as a playground and will be invoked during application startup via the default [grapinator.ini](grapinator/resources/grapinator.ini) file.

+Follow the build instructions below to get everything up and running.

 ### Development setup
 #### Setup OSX/Linux